Tener/haskore-guide/doc/install.markdown

 ### requirements

 * Haskore won't build on Windows, yet.
-* This process has been reported to be succesful under Ubuntu Linux and MacOSX Leopard.
+* This process has been reported to be successful under Ubuntu Linux and MacOSX Leopard.

 ### install GHC-6.8.3